dougeby/IntuneDocs/InTuneDocs/PlanDesign/plan-your-user-and-device-groups.md

         -   All Exchange ActiveSync Managed Devices
     -   All Corporate-owned Devices
     -   Ungrouped Devices
     > [!NOTE]
+        > The default **All Users** group lists every user who has at least one device enrolled.
+It will also list users that you manually add when creating a group, or users that you link to a computer, as described in [Common Windows PC management tasks with the Microsoft Intune computer client](Common%20Windows%20PC%20management%20tasks%20with%20the%20Microsoft%20Intune%20computer%20client.md).
+        >
+        > You can see all of your users including those without an enrolled device, listed on the [Office 365 admin center](https://portal.office.com).

         > *Keep it simple* should be your motto.
 If your organization does not have specific needs such as those described below, keeping it simple and going with the default group structure and policies will make the service more manageable in the long term.
 Maintenance will be easier if it is possible for you to treat your users equally with little differentiation by group, thereby having to maintain fewer policies.

 <!--Are the groups below built-in groups or user defined?-->